Sunday April 5, 2026: Flower Ceremony

 We currently conduct a full worship service on the first Sunday of each month, and discuss a different short reading each of the remaining Sundays.

-On Sunday, 23 November, we will open with a very brief service and chalice lighting, followed by our discussion.
+On Sunday, 8 March, we will open with a very brief service and chalice lighting, followed by our discussion.
 Robert Helfer will lead the service and discussion.
-This week’s reading is “Zen and the Dance of Not Knowing”, by Edward Sanshin Oberholtzer, Monkey Mind, September 7, 2025.
+This week’s reading is “What ‘67’ Reveals About Childhood Creativity”, by Allegra Rosenberg, Atlas Obscura (November 21, 2025),

 Please Join us for Worship.